MrMetube/wfc/thoughts.md

-## Sampling
-  - Sample more than 4 Directions
-    - Diagonals 8
-    - More - but the Input only has that much Detail and contains step functions so we cant interpolate between Pixels
 ## Lattice contruction
-  - Neighbours Distance Threshhold
   - Dont enforce all neighbours, so they dont eliminate states but just make then increasingly unlikely?
+  - Weigh neighbours in similar directions less than neighbours in sparse directions
   - Only Focus on the most cardinally aligned neighbours and disregard the rest, what about hexgrid?
   - Only take the closest N neighbours, what about hexgrid?
+  - Use the perpendicular to the common edge instead of the vector between the centers?
+Shouldn't this only effect the edges where the center is adjusted to be inside the bounds of the grid?

 ## Rule Extraction
-  - Abandon discrete states and move to continous Input functions from which we can sample and interpolate as much as we want
+  - rotate and mirror input
   - Only do adjacency rules and ignore any rotation, so check support in any direction
+  - Sample the 8 Diagonals